SorensenUCSC/CSE113-2021/overview.md

 ## Necessary Background

-The listed prerequisite classes are CSE 12 (systems), CSE 101 (data-structures and algorithms, and CSE 120 (architecture).
+The listed prerequisite classes are CSE 12 (systems), CSE 101 (data-structures and algorithms), and CSE 120 (architecture).
 You will need a strong foundation in all of those topics to succeed in this class.
 In particular: parallel programming is most efficiently executed on parallel hardware: Thus, you will need to understand the fundamentals models of the underlying architectures.
 Similarly, parallel cooperative is often achieved through parallel data-structures, which have similar specifications and implementations to their sequential counterparts.
 We will discussing many aspects of the hardware/software interface, as such, you will need experience in a low-level programming lanaguage like C.

 Because this is an upper division class, I do expect a general CS foundation.
 For the homeworks, I will assume that you are: